 It also has a mind-boggling 360′ spin of the San Francisco bay and the bridge.
 Go for the history of the prison but stay for the views.

-Tips for visiting: You must book Alcatraz in advance.
-Tickets start at $37 for adults.
+Tips for visiting: You must book Alcatraz in advance, which you can do here.

 Best time for viewing the bridge: Go in the morning when the views of the bridge are clear.